If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Prepare Solution

-Mix warm water with a few drops of dish soap in a small bowl or kitchen sink.
+Mix a cup of warm water with a few drops of dish soap in a small bowl.
+Dip your cloth in and wring it out until it is just damp, not dripping.

 How to Clean a Toaster With Cheese In It